 John Dillon from the Global Economic Justice:

 – One has to look at what has been the effect of these agreements.
-And they’ve been very good for some sectors and not at all good for poor people, for working people, for those that are not benefitting from corporate profits.
+And they’ve been very good for some sectors and not at all good for poor people, for working people, for those that are not benefiting from corporate profits.
 So here in Canada for example since we signed the bilateral free trade agreement with the United States, tho thirds of Canadian families have experienced the decline in their real incomes.
-About two million mexicans have lost their soil.
+About two million Mexicans have lost their soil.
 Many of these has moved in to the big cities and many has illegally gone to USA to look for work.
 So the free trade agreement are not good for those in the lower strata.

 Dr Andrew Moulden – former leader of Canadian Action Party (CAP):